A-Hussien2011/taxi-stats/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:19001](http://localhost:19001) to view it in the browser.
 There is a button at the end which stop connection on the socket

+### `For dynamic locations IDs`

+Put the csv of taxi locations in the public folder and the client will read the ID of madison,Brooklyn and woodside,Queen